 - An appeal from a decision of the Department of Housing and Community Development (DHCD) can be filed in the Superior Court or Housing Court.

-- The Superior Court does not have authority to review a decision of the Division of Unemployment Assistance (DUA).
+- The Superior Court doesn’t have authority to review a decision of the Division of Unemployment Assistance (DUA).
 These appeals must be filed in the District Court.

-- Since municipalities, local bodies, and commissions are not “agencies” within the meaning of G.L. c.
-30A, the 30A appeal process does not apply.
-There may be other ways to seek review of a decision by these authorities.
+- Since municipalities, local bodies, and commissions aren’t “agencies” under G.L.c.
+30A, the 30A appeal process doesn’t apply.
+There may be other ways to review a decision by these authorities.
 The Trial Court Law Libraries have information about the laws that govern different appeals processes.

 Considerations when deciding to appeal

 Proceedings for judicial review of an agency decision are filed in the Superior Court.
-If you decide to file an administrative agency appeal, please remember that you must follow many procedural requirements.
-For example, in addition to filing and serving a complaint to start the lawsuit, you will have the burden of writing, serving, and filing a motion and written memorandum explaining why the agency decision should be modified or reversed.
+If you decide to file an administrative agency appeal, please remember that you must follow the procedural requirements.
+For example, in addition to filing and serving a complaint to start the lawsuit, you will have to write, serve, and file a motion and written memorandum explaining why the agency decision should be modified or reversed.
 In addition, depending on the reason for your appeal, you may be required to request and pay for a transcript of the administrative agency hearing.
 See Superior Court Standing Order 1-96 for more information about transcripts and other requirements.
-If you make a procedural mistake, the judge may not have an opportunity to hear the merits of your case.
+If you make a procedural mistake, the judge may not have a chance to hear the merits of your case.
 For example, if either party fails to meet certain filing deadlines, the case may end without a hearing.

-See Legal Assistance for information on hiring a lawyer or obtaining other legal help.
+See Legal Assistance for information on hiring a lawyer or getting other legal help.

-Most legal aid offices do not assist with filing administrative appeals.
-However, you may want to contact your local legal aid office to see if you are eligible for its services in this instance.
+Most legal aid offices don’t help with filing administrative appeals.
+However, you may want to contact your local legal aid office to see if you’re eligible for its services in this instance.
 You can also contact your local Bar Association for a referral.
-It may be able to refer you to a pro bono or free attorney, but most likely it will be able to refer you to an attorney whose services you must pay for.
-If you are low-income, you may want to ask about attorneys that charge reduced rates or charge on a sliding scale.
-Go to the Massachusetts Legal Resource Finder for more information on these services.
+It may be able to refer you to a pro bono or free lawyer, but most likely it will be able to refer you to a lawyer you’ll need to pay for.
+If you can’t afford a lawyer, you may want to ask about attorneys that charge reduced rates or charge on a sliding scale.
+Visit the Massachusetts Legal Resource Finder for more information on these services.